OO

 //bullet.cpp

-void Bullet::_Update(const float &dt) {
+void Bullet::_update(const float &dt) {

-if (getPosition().y < -32 || getPosition().y > gameHeight + 32) {
+if (getPosition().y < -param::sprite_size || getPosition().y > param::game_height + param::sprite_size) {

 //off screen - do nothing